HEARING TEST

-Medical History
+1. Medical History

 Your hearing specialist is going to start your hearing exam by collecting information on your medical history relevant to hearing loss.
-Health issues such as anemia, heart disease and diabetes are all linked to higher incidences of hearing loss.
-Additionally, hearing loss can be a contributing factor to mental health issues such as depression and anxiety.
-Some medications are designated “ototoxic,” meaning that they can have the side effect of damaging hearing.
+Understanding your medical background is crucial as it offers insight into any predispositions or external factors that might affect your hearing.
+Health issues such as anemia, heart disease, and diabetes are all linked to higher incidences of hearing loss.

-Your provider may also ask you questions about your life including your daily routine, work and school schedule and social habits.
+Your provider may also ask you questions about your life including your daily routine, work and school schedule, and social habits.
+This is to get a holistic view of your lifestyle and understand the environments you're frequently exposed to.
 If you are facing hearing loss, these questions will help guide what sort of features you will need in a hearing aid or assistive device.
-Finding the right hearing aid for your lifestyle means factoring in how you use your hearing on a daily basis.

-Physical Exam
+2. Physical Exam

-Audio Test
+3. Audio Test

 PURE TONE TESTING